gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 For more details, see the [@EnableStatistics annotation Javadoc](https://docs.spring.io/spring-data/gemfire/docs/current/api/org/springframework/data/gemfire/config/annotation/EnableStatistics.html).

-For more information about [vmware-gemfire-short-name]'s statistics, see [Statistics](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/managing-statistics-chapter_overview.html) in the [vmware-gemfire-short-name] product documentation.
+For more information about GemFire's statistics, see [Statistics](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/managing-statistics-chapter_overview.html) in the GemFire product documentation.

 ## <a id="configuring-pdx"></a>Configuring PDX

-One of the more powerful features of [vmware-gemfire-short-name] is [PDX serialization](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-data_serialization-gemfire_pdx_serialization.html).
+One of the more powerful features of GemFire is [PDX serialization](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-data_serialization-gemfire_pdx_serialization.html).
 While a complete discussion of PDX is beyond the scope of this document, serialization using PDX is a much better alternative to Java serialization, with the following benefits: